ARTICLES

 The JR "Airport" train.
 There are three types, including Rapid services.

 First, let's look at accessing New Chitose Airport by train.
-JR is the only railway connecting Sapporo to New Chitose Airport, with the "Airport" train running approximately six times per hour during the day.
-There are three types of "Airport" services, each with different travel times.
-The fare is 1,230 yen.
+JR is the only railway connecting Sapporo to the airport, with its "Airport" service running approximately seven times per hour during the day.
+There are three types of "Airport" services, which differ in travel time.
+The fare is 1,430 yen.

 ・Special Rapid

-A fast service with few stops (only stopping at Shin-Sapporo and Minami-Chitose along the way).
+A high-speed service with few stops (only stopping at Shin-Sapporo and Minami-Chitose).

 Fastest travel time between Sapporo and New Chitose Airport: 33 minutes.